 A player's opponents' match-win percentage is the average match-win percentage of each opponent that player faced (ignoring those rounds for which the player received a bye).
 Use the match-win percentage definition listed above when calculating each individual opponent's match-win percentage.

-7.D Salon Entry
+7.D Event Entry

-After performance records are considered, ranking tie breaks are determined based upon who entered the salon first.
+After performance records are taken into account, ranking tie breaks are determined based upon who entered the tournament first.

 7.E Byes